Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 That flag means we open the file for reading.

-r+open the file for reading and writingw+open the file for reading and writing, positioning the stream at the beginning of the file.
-The file is created if not existingaopen the file for writing, positioning the stream at the end of the file.
-The file is created if not existinga+open the file for reading and writing, positioning the stream at the end of the file.
-The file is created if not existing
+r+— open for reading and writingw+— open for reading and writing, with the stream at the start; creates the file if it does not exista— open for writing, with the stream at the end; creates the file if it does not exista+— open for reading and writing, with the stream at the end; creates the file if it does not exist

 const fs = require('fs')